As a whole, vegans generally love Beyond Burgers.

 While it’s possible that pea protein isolate could give someone stomach trouble if they’re not used to it, it’s not that likely.
 You’ll find pea protein and rice protein in most vegan protein powders, so you can always try a few shakes if you’d like to test it.

-Realistically, there are only 2 types of ingredients I can really see causing side effects: the oil, and the methyl cellulose.
+Realistically, there are only 2 types of ingredients that are known to cause digestive side effects: the oil, and the methyl cellulose.

 Methyl Cellulose is Used As a Laxative

-If you take a look at the wiki page for methyl cellulose you’ll see that it’s used as a thickener in food, but also a bulk-forming laxative.
+If you take a look at research on methyl cellulose, you’ll see that it has long been used as not only a thickener in food, but also a bulk-forming laxative (source).

 To test this, you could try a different plant-based burger that still has a lot of fat, but doesn’t have this ingredient.